 When ordering diagnostic viral tests please make sure to confirm the patient’s current phone number(s) and address and include it in the laboratory requisition to facilitate prompt contact tracing if the result is positive.Provider actions based on results:

 Follow the guidance for cases above.Negative SARS CoV-2 viral (molecular or antigen) test

 Because of the expected high false negative rate during incubation period, negative test results in these recently exposed patients cannot rule out infection.

 The close contact must stay in quarantine for 10 days from the last date that they were in contact with the infectious person.
 After Day 10 has passed without any symptoms, they may return to regular activities including in-person work or school.
-They should strictly adhere to the daily prevention measures (e.g. wear a mask, stay at least 6 feet away from others, wash hands frequently, and avoid crowds) and monitor themselves for symptoms through Day 14.
+They need to monitor themselves for symptoms through Day 14 and strictly adhere to the daily prevention measures (e.g. wear a mask, stay at least 6 feet away from others, wash hands frequently, and avoid crowds).

 Neither Public Health clearance nor a negative COVID-19 test is required for return to work and/or school.

 Health and Human Services has issued a Limited Waiver of HIPAA Sanctions and Penalties During a Nationwide Public Health Emergency to cover these disclosures during the COVID-19 outbreak.